dimyG/jekyll-theme-chirpy/_posts/2020-05-30-work-experience-overview.md

 **2019 - 2020**
 After the previous failure, I initially tried to go for another entrepreneurial endeavor, broadly researching a lot of industries in an attempt to identify possible opportunities, always within the software space, without ultimately proceeding.
-I instead decided to invest in personal development, improving my skills in web development and mathematics while also starting my journey to the world of artificial intelligence.
+I instead decided to invest in personal development, improving my technical skills while also starting my journey to the world of artificial intelligence.
 - [getting into artificial intelligence]({% post_url 2020-06-04-getting-into-artificial-intelligence %})